Parsley Health

 Stretch ASAP.

-Stretching doesn't reduce soreness , according to research.
+Stretching doesn't reduce soreness or boost recovery, according to research.
 However, it can help relax you after an intense workout.
-Foam rollers or other massage tools could be a nice accompaniment to your post-workout recovery routine, adds Johnston.
+Foam rollers or other massage tools could be a nice accompaniment to your post-workout routine, adds Johnston.

 Drink water with citrus.

-Squeeze some fresh lemon, orange, or lime juice into your water bottle to boost flavor and electrolytes, Johnston says.
+Squeeze some fresh lemon, orange, or lime juice into a post-workout glass of water to boost flavor and electrolytes, Johnston says.
 Add a pinch of sea salt if the mood strikes.
 Be wary of sports drinks, which often contain a lot of added sugar.

 “Electrolytes are just essential minerals (such as sodium, chloride, and potassium)," Johnston explains.
 But they help replenish nutrients lost through your sweat and urine.